wabarc/starter/README.md

 # Starter

-Starter is a tool for packaging and storing Chrome extensions with [Xvfb](https://en.wikipedia.org/wiki/Xvfb).
+Starter is a tool for packaging and storing Chrome extensions are used with [Xvfb](https://en.wikipedia.org/wiki/Xvfb).

 ## Background